SAP/code-pal-for-abap/docs/checks/non-class-exception.md

 ### What is the Intent of the Check?

-The “Non Class Exception” Check is part of the Clean Code Check Repository.
+The “Non-Class Exception” Check searches for non-class based execeptions raised in your code.

 ### How does the check work?